Update dns data for dynamic ip addresses

 Beta.
 The plugin API will be kept stable up to 1.0.0, and there should be no incompatible CLI changes.

-At the time of writing 14 free services are supported.
-There are also 7 address plugins.
-Together, this should cover most usecases based on freely available services.
+At the time of writing 20 free services are supported.
+There is also 7 address plugins.
+Together this should cover most usecases based on freely available services.

 Still, this is beta and there is most likely bugs out there.

 - python3 (tested on 3.6 and 3.4)

 - The /usr/sbin/ip command is used in some plugins.

 - pkg-config (build)

 - The systemd package i. e., the systemd.pc file (build).